-For our readers, we have been describing all the required technical requirements of ISO 17025 with this series of blogs.
+For our readers, we have been describing all the required technical requirements of ISO/IEC 17025 2005 with this series of blogs.
 The first two parts of this series can be accessed by clicking here.
-(Hyperlink the first and second blog here).

 The key points are as following: